HowTo: Node Red - Control GPIO of an ESPEasy device

 Switch longer pulse (10 to 15000 milliseconds) to GPIO

-You can use this part of the Node Red code if you want to output a pulse with a pulse duration of 10 to 15000 milliseconds on the GPIO.
+You can use this part of the Node Red code if you want to output a pulse with a duration of 10 to 15000 milliseconds on the GPIO.

 View of the Node Red Flow in the configuration interface.